Amazing Stories, 1926.

 Basic departmental tours and exhibit "gallery talks" to groups of 10 or more with TUSC archivists, librarians, or curators.

 Instruction spaces designed for work with special collections materials are an integral component of a successful primary source session.

 - Classrooms: TUSC classroom spaces, located in Jones Hall 306 (Louis Prima Room) and HTML, Room 603 can accommodate up to 25 students per session, between the hours of 9:00- 5:00 on weekdays throughout the academic year.
 TUSC can make special arrangements for classes with large enrollments and evening or weekend courses.

 - Exhibition Spaces.
 The main gallery as well as smaller exhibit spaces throughout Jones Hall are available for class curated exhibits or creative projects that utilize Special Collections materials.

 - Online Exhibitions.
 In collaboration with Digital Scholarship & Initiatives, TUSC staff are available to assist with the logistics and planning of student or faculty curated physical and online exhibits.
 Tulane Online Exhibits uses WordPress, an open-source web publishing system, for the display of library, museum, archives, and scholarly narrative content.
 The Research Services Team in collaboration with Scholarly Engagement Librarians is available to assist with the logistics and planning of student or faculty curated physical and online exhibits.

 TUSC staff are happy to accommodate students and faculty with special needs.
 Please contact TUSC at least 5 business days in advance of the class or tour.

-- For Spring 2021 semester, at least two (2) weeks notice are required to ensure staff and materials availability.
+- At least two (2) weeks notice is required to ensure staff and materials availability.